 This room features developmentally appropriate toys and activities from Chicco.
 The space is very large, spacious, colorful and designed to appeal to babies and toddlers.

-The use of the space alternates between “Baby Time” when parents or caregivers can bring their kids under age 3 to come play with the toys or participate in special organized activities.
-And “Baby Care” when drop-care is offered and parents are not permitted.
+The use of the space alternates between “Baby Time” and “Baby Care.”
+During “Baby Time,” parents or caregivers can bring their kids under age 3 to come play with the toys or participate in special organized activities.
+And “Baby Care” is when drop-care is offered, and parents are not permitted.

 Generally, the drop off option opens for about 2 hours in the late morning/early afternoon and about 3 hours in the evening.